Getting Better Sleep

 Keep a Sleep Routine

-It's best to get up at the same time each day, even on weekends.
-This strengthens the body's circadian cycling (your internal time clock) and leads to a reliable sleep onset time.
+It's best to get up at the same time and go to bed at the same time, even on weekends.
+This reinforces your body's internal time clock and leads to a reliable sleep onset time.

-Although, excessively warm room temperatures can disturb your sleep, there is no evidence that an excessively cold room temperature will improve your sleep.
+Warm room temperatures can disturb your sleep.
 A cool sleep environment seems to be best for a good night's sleep.

 Your sleep may be disturbed if you are hungry; a very light snack at bedtime may be slightly beneficial to your sleep.

-Caffeine consumed during evening hours will disturb your sleep, even if you feel it does not.
+Caffeine consumed during in the hours before your bedtime will disturb your sleep, even if you feel it does not.

-Alcohol sometimes helps tense people fall asleep more quickly, but the ensuing sleep is then fragmented and broken up and often unrefreshing.
+Alcohol sometimes helps people fall asleep more quickly, however your sleep is often poor quality.

 Smoking and the long-term use of tobacco disturbs your sleep.

-If you find yourself feeling angry and frustrated because you cannot sleep, the worst thing you can do is try harder and harder to make yourself fall asleep.
-If you are still awake after 20 minutes or so, try turning on the light and doing something quiet and different, like reading a book.
+If you find yourself unable to fall asleep after 20 minutes, try turning on the light and doing something quiet and different, like reading a book.